Reward Machines for Deep RL in Noisy and Uncertain Environments: Problem Framework

 \subsection{Running Example}

-The \textbf{Gold Mining Problem} serves as a running example of a Noisy RM Environment (Figure~\ref{fig:gold_mining}).
+The \textit{Gold Mining Problem} (Figure~\ref{fig:gold_mining}) serves as a running example of a Noisy RM Environment.
 A mining robot operates in a grid with a non-Markovian goal: dig up at least one chunk of gold (\gold) and deliver it to the depot (\depot).
 The environment is an MDP where the robot observes its current grid position and its actions include moving in the cardinal directions and digging.
-A labelling function $\mathcal{L}$ associates the propositions $\mathcal{AP} = \{ \text{\gold, \depot} \}$ with grid states and actions: \gold holds when the robot is in the rightmost row and digs and \depot holds when the robot is at the bottom-left cell.
+A labelling function $\mathcal{L}$ associates the propositions $\mathcal{AP} = \{ \text{\gold, \depot} \}$ with grid states and actions as follows: \gold holds when the robot digs in the rightmost row, and \depot holds when the robot is at the bottom-left cell.

 However, the robot does not have access to $\mathcal{L}$ and cannot reliably distinguish gold from iron pyrite.
 Thus, it cannot ascertain whether it has obtained gold during the course of an episode.
 Luckily, the robot can make an educated guess as to whether a cell contains gold, which is captured by an abstraction model $\mathcal{M}: H \to [0,1]$ mapping the robot's current position (while ignoring the rest of the history) to its belief that the cell contains gold.